ElieSauveterre/cordova-plugin-alarm/README.md

 The user will see the alarm clock icon is the status bar and on the lock screen.

 #### Warning
 **When the alarm is triggered a new webview is created and shown on top of the lock screen.
-Use the "alarmFired" event to know if the app was started by the alarm plugin.**
+Use the function "isFromAlarmTrigger" to know if the app was started by the alarm plugin.**

 #### Platform Support